Ranked #1 Children's Hospital by U.S. News & World Report

 How Boston Children’s Hospital approaches EMG studies

 Our EMG laboratory is just for kids.
 That means that all of our physicians and technologists are experienced in working with children, making them as comfortable as possible and putting them at ease during what can otherwise seem like a scary test.
-The lab is staffed by neurologists in our Neuromuscular Program.
+The lab is staffed by neurologists in our Neuromuscular Center.

 Founded it 1979, our EMG lab continues to offer the most sophisticated testing possible for our young patients.
 One of our special capabilities is single-fiber EMG, a specific test that’s useful for diagnosing myasthenia gravis but that’s rarely performed by pediatric specialists.